DanHerman212/danherman212/README.md

 <br>
 <font size="4">Thank you for taking the time to visit my personal GitHub Space. <br>
 <br>
 I'm a data scientist based in NYC and I've been studying and practicing data science for the past year.
+I'm very hands on with tech, building explainable AI systems, that extract value from data.
+Prior to data science, I worked in high value b2b tech sales, where I have 18 years of experience.
+I specialized in helping early stage companies scale into complex markets.

-Below you can find a portfolio of projects that shows the skills I've built during this time.
+Below you'll find a table with different projects covering different technologues I've studied.
 If you have any questions, please feel free to reach me at dan.herman@me.com.<br>
 <br>
 Below you can find a summary of projects that were completed recently:<br></font>